mediklyos/l3p3-dashboard/README.md

 ### Framework design

 The base framework design uses bootstrap to create the visual aspect.
 It is designed as unique web page that load in the main tag in the body the different views.
-The views are loaded dynamically using javascript template (*.ejs)
+The views are loaded dynamically using javascript template (*.ejs).
+Furthermore, the framework uses three party libraries to manipulate the visual aspect of the web.
+These are jQuery and some of its extensions

 ![Start page](images/principal.png)